zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Vince disagrees.
 He says, “Oh, he meant it.
 That’s it.
 I’m disowning and disinheriting him.”
 “To disown” (disown) someone is  to refuse to help or support one of your children, your son or your daughter.
 Yo u say, “I’m not going to have any relationship with that person.
 I’m not going to  help them.
 I’m not going to support them.”
 It is as if that person were no long er your child.
 That’s “to disown” someone.
 “To disinherit” (disinherit) means that yo u are not going to give anything to that person – any money or any property  – when you die.

 Normally, when your parents die, the money or posse ssions that they have would legally become yours – at least, unless they wrote out a special document called a “will” (will) that specifies where their money an d property should go after their deaths.
-So for a parent to disinherit a child is, o f course, a very serious thing.
+So for a parent to disinherit a child is, of course, a very serious thing.
 The parent is saying that the child will not get any of  their money or property when the parent dies.
 Alana tries to calm things down.
 She s ays, “I’m sure you don’t mean that.
 You both spoke in anger.”

 “To speak in anger” means to say something when you ’re mad, and often when we speak in anger, we say things that we don’t real ly mean.
 We say things to hurt another person or to get another person angry.
 Alana says, “I’m sure a cooling-off period of a few days will change his,” meaning Daniel’s, “mind.”
 “To cool off” means to become calm and relaxed after yo u have been angry and upset.
 A “cooling-off period” would be time when tw o people agree basically not

 to communicate with each other, talk to each other,  so both of them can calm down.

 Vince says, “It’ll be too late.
 I’m cutting him out  of my will tomorrow.”
 We already explained what a will is.
 It’s a legal document tha t specifies where or to whom your money goes when you die.
-“To cut someone out o f your will” means to say this person was going to get some money, but now he ’s not.
+“To cut someone out of your will” means to say this person was going to get some money, but now he ’s not.
 You’re eliminating that person from your will.
 You’re no longer giving  that person any money or property.

 Vince says, “I have other descendants who will appr eciate inheriting my money and property.”
 Your “descendants” (descendants) are  people who are related to you, but usually younger than you.
 Your children, y our grandchildren, your great- grandchildren – those people would be your descenda nts.
 “To inherit” (inherit) means to get money from someone who has died.
 Vince  is saying that he has other people who are related to him who will apprec iate his money and property when he dies, so he’s saying that other people will  be thankful and grateful for getting his money, unlike Daniel.